dipshit/minecraft/README.md

 * Fork the repo
 * Edit `k8s/dynamic/whitelist.yml` to add your desired username, and its offline UUID
 * You can find your offline UUID using [this tool](http://tools.glowingmines.eu).
 Enter your username to get it
+* Make a PR and tag me for review

 # Use locally